Skip to article frontmatterSkip to article content

 There a are a few nuances to our approach, compared to traditional binary search.

-2. We need to find several values of rr corresponding to critical doubling values, rather than just one value.
+2. We need to find all values of rr corresponding to critical doubling values, rather than just one value.
 This requires multiple binary searches over different intervals, as well as a heuristic for modifying the intervals to ensure that we don’t repeatedly find the same root.
 We break down this process as follows:

 ## Three-way comparison function